ncdorn/svZeroDTrees/README.md

 `operation.py`: perform repairs in zerod

 `adaptation.py`: compute adaptation of trees

+`post_processing`: methods for post processing data, most are called automatically through the interface

 ## Classes
 `ConfigHandler`: data handler for the 0D solver json config, with additional classes for each 0d element type